dotnet/docs-maui/docs/user-interface/layouts/flexlayout.md

 ### Basis

 The `Basis` property, of type `FlexBasis`, defines the amount of space that's allocated to a child on the main axis.
 The value specified by this property is the size along the main axis of the parent `FlexLayout`.
 Therefore, this property indicates the width of a child when children are arranged in rows, or the height of a child when children are arranged in columns.
+This property is called *basis* because it specifies a size that is the basis of all subsequent layout.

 The `FlexBasis` type is a structure that enables size to be specified in device-independent units, or as a percentage of the size of the `FlexLayout`.
 The default value of the `Basis` property is `Auto`, which means that the child's requested width or height is used.